xubing/RNReduxDemo/README.md

 4. react-native start
 5. react-native run-ios

+##
-`if you want to run ios ,you can open the ios/RNReduxDemo.xcodeproj and run the application or use the above command to run the applicaion in your simulator.
+if you want to run ios ,you can open the ios/RNReduxDemo.xcodeproj and run the application or use the above command to run the applicaion in your simulator.

+##
+if you want toggle software keyboard,pls in your simulator 'hardware'->'keyboard'->'toggle software keyboard'

  ![demo ](./demo.png "Title")